mwri469/HydrologicalStochasticSimulation/README.md

 ## Method

-This method operates at the 19-month rolling sum scale to properly capture drought characteristics and long-term rainfall persistence.
+The Multi-scale Analog Weather Resampling (MAWR) method operates at the 19-month rolling sum scale to properly capture drought characteristics and long-term rainfall persistence.
 For each VCSN virtual station (Upper Waikato, Lower Waikato, Waipa River), 19-month rolling rainfall totals are computed from the observed VCSN record (1972-2025).
 The distribution of these 19-month totals is modeled using a two-component approach where the bulk of the distribution uses empirical resampling from observed values, while the tail is represented by a Generalised Pareto Distribution fitted to exceedances above the 85th percentile threshold.

 The cumulative distribution function is defined as: